EvandroLG/ts-audio/README.md

 ```

 ## Quickstart
 `ts-audio` has two components at its core: `Audio` and `AudioPlaylist`.
-Both components are functions that you can call with certain parameters.
+Both components are functions that you can call with certain parameters.<br>
 Below is an example of how to use the `Audio`:

 ```js